The Soulful Symphony of Sambar: A Deep Dive into South India's Beloved Stew Sambar is more than a dish; it’s an emotion, a cultural an...

 help balance the tang of tamarind.

-sweetness.
-Shallots (small onions) are often preferred in Tamil Nadu for
+(small onions) are often preferred in Tamil Nadu for their milder, more

 - Preparation: